 - Attack Report: Summary table with analysis activity, divided by mode.
 For details about what's included, see About attack reports.

-- AWS Metered Billing Report: Summary table of AWS Metered Billing consumption in hours per day by instance size
+- AWS Metered Billing Report: Summary table of AWS Metered Billing consumption in hours per day by instance size and deployment type

 - Computer Report: Summary of each computer listed on the Computers tab

 - DPI Rule Recommendation Report: Intrusion prevention rule recommendations.
 This report can be run for only one security policy or computer at a time

 - Firewall Report: Record of firewall rule and stateful configuration activity

 - Forensic Computer Audit Report: Configuration of an agent on a computer

 - Integrity Monitoring Baseline Report: Baseline of the computer(s) at a particular time, showing Type, Key, and Fingerprinted Date